jszkrybalo/portfolio/Assignment3.md

 ![Final](Wireframe FINAL-page-001.jpg)

 ## Step Four
 I tested my wireframes on my coworker and they were just as confused by my solution as the original visualization.
 I suppose this makes sense, since I really only flipped the axes and changed the colors.
 This is proving more difficult than I anticipated.
+I think my lack of understanding about the story the original visualization was trying to tell made it more difficult for me to work through creating my own solution.
+My coworker had the same initial problems I had: not being able to glean the information necessary to interpret the message.
+I think I need to re-think my approach.